 How to submit a removal request to Google

-As Google notes on its removal request support page, the company doesn’t have the power to take down the website where the information actually lives.
+The company notes that it doesn’t have the power to take down the website where the information actually lives.
 Since Google Search shows information gathered from websites across the internet, any content Google scrubs from its results can still exist online.
-“This means someone might still find the content on the page that hosts it, through social media, on other search engines, or other ways,” the page reads.
+It could be findable on other search engines or through social media.

 If that’s the case, Google recommends that you contact the offending site and ask it to remove the content itself.